Stercoranism

-Those who upheld the view that the Eucharistic species do change, but only in substance, accused their opponents of asserting that what is presented as the body and blood of Christ is no more than what subsequently is subject to the normal digestive processes after ingestion, eventually passing through the intestines and being excreted through defecation.
-Those who held the opposite view (e.g believers in the pneumatic presence, or memorialism) retorted that the same accusation applied rather to the upholders of the change of substance (e.g believers in transubstantiation).
+Adherents of transubstantiation accused those who believed in a solely spiritual presence of Christ in the Eucharist of asserting that what is presented as the body and blood of Christ is no more than what subsequently is subject to the normal digestive processes after ingestion, eventually passing through the intestines and being excreted through defecation.
+Conversely, opponents of transubstantiation accused its believers of the same, based on the pretext that the Eucharist, upon being transubstantiated into the body of Christ and then eaten, would be subjected to such digestive processes, thus implying that the flesh of Christ is turned into feces.

 On this, see the explanation given by the Protestant theologian and historian Johann Lorenz von Mosheim, who calls it an "imaginary heresy".

 Later attributions to believers in transubstantiation

 While Mosheim considered that nobody really held the belief in stercoranism that their opponents charged them with, the charge has been repeated by opponents of the doctrine of transubstantiation.

 The accusation was made in the 17th century by French writer Jean Claude, and is still made in the 21st century by Larry Ball in his Escape from Paganism: How a Roman Catholic Can Be Saved.

 Karl August von Hase said that early Church theologians, such as Origen (184–253), were willing to allow that the consecrated elements of Christ's body were digested and excreted in the manner of typical food.